plateau in the Namib Desert, I watched in awe as he

 Yet despite this, life goes on, people laugh, people smile, people LIVE.

-The sound of children laughing in a small village in Namibia, as they
+The sound of children laughing echoed in a small village in Namibia, as they tried unsuccessfully

 Laughter sounds the same in any language, yes?

-The contrasts are many...the mood of celebration in the streets of Cairo in Northern Africa, where I was swept into a wedding party while wandering about the town close to midnight.
-I danced with my new friends, played drums, smiled and laughed and was made to feel welcome.
+The contrasts are staggering.
+The mood of celebration in the streets of Cairo lasts well into the night.
+Swept into a wedding party while wandering about the town close to midnight, I danced with my new friends, played drums, smiled, laughed and was made to feel welcome.

 And so many evenings in my beloved Southern Africa, sleeping under the stars in Namibia, Botswana, Zimbabwe, Zambia and South Africa…

-listening to the quiet of the bush and becoming a part of the African night.
+I listened to the quiet of the bush and became a part of the African night.
 With shooting stars performing their ritual dances across the great canvas above, it was like witnessing a wildly vivid artist at work.

 Africa...